megahertz/electron-simple-updater/README.md

 disabled            | false                   | Disable update feature.
 This option is set to true automatically for applications built for Mac App Store or Windows Store logger              | console                 | You can pass [electron-log](https://github.com/megahertz/electron-log), [winston](https://github.com/winstonjs/winston) or another logger with the following interface: { debug(), info(), warn() }.
 Set it to false if you would like to disable a logging feature version             | app.getVersion()        | Current app version.
 In most cases, you should not pass this options manually, it is read by electron from version at package.json url*                | undefined               | The only required parameter.
-This is a URL to [updates.json](https://github.com/megahertz/electron-simple-updater/blob/master/example/updates.json) file
+This is a URL to [updates.json](https://github.com/megahertz/electron-simple-updater/blob/master/example/updates.json) file.
+You can use templates '{platform}', '{arch}' and '{channel}' in a file name.

 ### Method